Best Rat Bait: Top 5 Baits To End Rat Problems

 Types of Rat Bait

 Finding the best rat bait can be complex.
-There’s many different forms in which rat baits are sold.
+There are many different forms in which rat baits are sold.
 Between bricks or cubes, gels or pellets, it can be baffling.
 So let’s go over the pros and cons of each type and find out what will be best for you.

 Blocks and Bars